dataform-co/dataform/README.md

 # Want to contribute?

-Check out our [contributors.md](contributors.md) to get started with setting up the repo.
+Check out our [contributors guide](contributors.md) to get started with setting up the repo.
 If you have already joined Slack, join our #development channel and say hi!